 What are Qualified Annuities?

-A qualified annuity differs vastly from a non-qualified annuity.
-Pre-tax dollars fund both annuities.
+A qualified annuity differs from a non-qualified annuity in that it is funded by pre-tax dollars.
 Typically, you can invest in a qualified annuity through your employer’s retirement plan or a traditional IRA.

 Tax Treatment of Qualified vs. Non-Qualified Annuities

 Qualified and non-qualified annuities each follow a different set of tax rules for distributions.
 With non-qualified annuities, only the earnings on your initial investment are taxable.
 You don’t pay taxes on the principal amount you used to purchase the annuity since that was after-tax money.

 Qualified annuities, on the other hand, follow the same tax rules as the plan they’re purchased through.
 So if you invest in a qualified annuity through a traditional 401(k) or IRA, the IRS taxes it like ordinary income upon withdrawal.
 Like 401(k)s and IRAs, the minimum age threshold to make qualified withdrawals is 59 1/2.

 With both types of annuities, an early withdrawal penalty may apply if you take money out of the contract before age 59 1/2.
 If you’re withdrawing money early from a qualified annuity, the entire amount (earnings and principal) would be subject to ordinary income tax.
 The earnings portion of the withdrawal would also trigger a 10% early withdrawal penalty.

 Withdrawing money early from a non-qualified annuity can also result in owing the 10% early withdrawal penalty on earnings.
 Exceptions to this rule include early withdrawals made because you’ve become permanently disabled or you pass away.
 A work-around for avoiding the early withdrawal penalty is also available if you’re transferring money from one type of non-qualified annuity to another.